sysgears/grain/docs/latest.markdown

 to launch your website in preview mode.

-**Note:** here and further command-line snippets will work for Unix-like systems.
+**Note:** here and further command-line snippets work for Unix-like systems only.
 In case if you run Grain from Windows simply use `grainw` command instead of `./grainw`.

-After that you can view your website by pointing web browser to http://localhost:4000, then you can add/change/delete files of your website and see all the changes in your web browser immediately after refreshing the page.
+After that you can view your website by pointing a web browser to http://localhost:4000, then you can add/change/delete files of your website and see all the changes in the web browser immediately after refreshing the page.

 ###Generate and deploy
 When your site is ready for going live you can generate all the website files by executing